fortran-lang/webpage/source/news/2026/09-15-Fortran-birthday.md

 continues to be the go-to language in these domains and others.

-To celebrate Fortran's outstanding contributions to advancing science and engineering, ICCS will be hosting a 'Celebrating 70 years of Fortran' event at the [Science and Industry Museum](https://www.scienceandindustrymuseum.org.uk/) in Manchester, UK, on 1st December 2026.
+To celebrate Fortran's outstanding contributions to advancing science and engineering, the [Institute of Computing for Climate Science (ICCS)](https://iccs.cam.ac.uk/) will be hosting a 'Celebrating 70 years of Fortran' event at the [Science and Industry Museum](https://www.scienceandindustrymuseum.org.uk/) in Manchester, United Kingdom, on 1st December 2026.

 ## Workshop outline